AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

     -   Examples of failed conversions

-        The following table shows the examples of failed conversions.
+        The following table shows examples of failed conversions.
 The raw strings are returned if they fail to be converted into JSON strings.

         |Raw string|Return value|Description|
         |----------|------------|-----------|